London Borough of Sutton

 Is the Council planning to introduce any new licensing schemes?

 We will continue to monitor the situation and will let you know if anything changes.
+You can sign up to our free newsletter for all the latest news.

 Do I need planning permission for my HMO?